Home

 The cat goddess has also inspired a comics’ character.
 Indeed, she is the protagonist of Marvel Comics’ Bast.
 The goddess Bast is also mentioned in the books Garfield: His 9 Lives (based on characters and stories by Jim Davis) and The Three Lives of Thomasina by Paul Gallico.
 She’s also the inspiration of the novel Per-Bast: A Tale of Cats in Ancient Egypt by Lara-Dawn Stiegler.

 By the way, if you or your cat-loving friends love reading, below is a list you may find interesting.
-And for more about Egyptian cats click here.
+And for more about Egyptian cats, check out this article.

-Books: Bast, Egyptian gods and goddesses, fiction and more
+Books about Bastet cat goddess, Egyptian gods and goddesses, fiction and more - from Amazon.com

-Bast and Sekhmet: Eyes of Ra by Storm Constantine, Eloise Coquio
+Bast and Sekhmet: the Eyes of Ra by Storm Constantine, Eloise Coquio

-Ancient Egypt: An Illustrated Reference to the Myths, Religions, Pyramids and Temples of the Land of the Pharaohs by Lorna Oakes, Lucia Gahlin
+Ancient Egypt: An Illustrated Reference to the Myths, Religions, Pyramids and Temples of the Land of the Pharaohs by Lorna Oakes

 The Complete Gods and Goddesses of Ancient Egypt by Richard H. Wilkinson